jkillingsworth/jkillingsworth.com/_posts/2022-03-15-understanding-the-discrete-fourier-transform.md

     \end{document}
 {% endlatex %}

 The values on the frequency domain are complex numbers with both real and imaginary components.
 Again, keep in mind that zero values might be positive or negative when using a computer.
-The following plots show a visual representation for both axes of the complex plane:
+The following plots show a visual representation of both axes of the complex plane:

 {% chart fig-14-example-1-freq-ys-re.svg %}
 {% chart fig-15-example-1-freq-ys-im.svg %}